Ways to build Fine Motor Skills in Preschoolers at home

 Coloring is an excellent way to build fine motor skills and develop writing skills.
 I know that in my house we can never have too many crayons.
 Even in Elementary School, you need crayons for homework.
 I feel that crayons are always breaking or getting lost and you can’t find that yellow crayon you are looking for.
 Stock up now on crayons.

-Tell me some fine motor activities you do at home.
+Comment below to tell me some fine motor activities you do at home.